Symbols from Bi-Projections: Elementary discontinuities from bi-projection

 Here we also choose to rescale parameters in the quadric.
 Such operation turns more coefficients in the quadric to constants, which will be convenient for later analysis.

-It is worth noting that, even though we obtained this function by studying the analytic continuation of $I_{\rm hex}$ in the neighborhood of $u_1=0$, once we have this function we can continue $u_1$ (as well as the other parameters $u_2$ and $u_3$) to arbitrary values when investigating its own analytic properties.
+To emphasize once again, even though we obtained $I_{\rm hex}^{(1)}$ by studying the analytic continuation of $I_{\rm hex}$ in the neighborhood of $u_1=0$, once we have this function we can continue $u_1$ (as well as the other parameters $u_2$ and $u_3$) to arbitrary values when investigating its own analytic properties.
 In other words, $\mathrm{Disc}_{\overline{U_1U_3}}I_{\rm hex}$ can be treated as an independent function, regardless of where it originates.